-The first philosophy book I ever bought—above is the exact cover—was the The Essential Plotinus.
+The first philosophy book I ever bought—above is a picture of the exact cover—was the The Essential Plotinus.
 Conversations with a friend in the summer after high school in 1973 awoken me, as Kant said of his reading Hume, from my dogmatic slumber.
 At the time my friend was something of a devotee of Plotinus, having studied him in a metaphysics class.
 I eagerly bought the book and carried it around with me, although I didn’t understand much of it at the time.
 But I have fond memories of the book.
 It marked the beginning of a long intellectual journey for, unbeknownst to me at the time, the world of the mind was beckoning.
 Here is a little about Plotinus.

 Plotinus (c.
 204/5 – 270) was a major Greek-speaking philosopher of the ancient world.
 In his philosophy, there are three basic principles: the One, the Intellect, and the Soul.
 He is generally regarded as the founder of Neoplatonism, a mystical form of Platonism that thrived in Late Antiquity.
 His metaphysical writings have inspired centuries of Pagan, Islamic, Jewish, Christian, and Gnostic metaphysicians, as well as other mystics.